 For example, digital product education tools help educate B2B customers about the best ways to use, fix or even sell products to consumers, without the customer having to call or book a field visit for assistance.

 AI, advanced analytics and automation tools for B2B sales leaders

 AI-powered algorithms can analyze vast amounts of data to optimize and automate leadership decision-making, through identifying patterns, trends and insights that can inform larger sales strategies.

-However, it’s essential for CP firms to have a unified customer data platform (CDP) with real-time customer insights to provide intelligent analytics.
+However, it’s essential for B2B sales teams to have a unified customer data platform (CDP) with real-time customer insights to provide intelligent analytics.

-Additionally, the enablement of data insights with retailers can provide access to critical data for how products are performing at point of sale that can help B2B sellers drive optimization discussion opportunities with customers and retailers.
+Additionally, the enablement of data insights with retailers can provide access to critical data for how products are performing at point of sale that can help B2B sellers drive optimization discussion opportunities with end-customers and retail customers.
 Data insights can also help gauge how trade promotions are performing to reduce profit erosion.